Master of Arts in Professional Counseling

 • Student must have a current GPA of 3.0 or above.

-• Student must secure an internship site before enrolling in Internship I.
+• Student must secure a practicum site before enrolling in Practicum.

 View DBU Graduate School’s admission requirements.